As I started getting more serious about eating real food, I kept hearing, “Just freeze it!” Even Katie swears by her freezer stash!

 A Few Tips for Freezing Foods

-Keep labeling supplies nearby so you have no excuse for not labeling things!
+Keep labeling food container supplies nearby so you have no excuse for not labeling things!
 I use a permanent marker to write on freezer bags.
 For other containers and bags that already have a lot of writing on them, I use masking tape.

 Ink and adhesive need to be applied to dry surfaces or they won’t stick–if condensation has formed on the surface you want to label, wipe with a dry towel.
 It’s easiest to label a bag before you put food into it, if possible.